Tag Archives: eICIC

 What the Future Bodes for Small Cells: An Operator Perspective

 The market awaits the arrival of outdoor small cells, but the wait continues.
 When small cell deployments will happen keeps sliding from one year to the next.
-I have always thought that some in the industry have been too optimistic on small cells deployment timelines and they have ignored important facts that define the deployment timelines and the… Read More »
+I have always thought that some in the industry have been too optimistic on small cells deployment timelines and they have ignored important facts that define the deployment… Read More »

 Should Small Cells Be Deployed In Their Own Spectrum Band?